*This article was published in September 202 and updated in July 2021. Text and photos were improved, but the recipe was not changed.

 Although the traditional recipe is very simple, with basic ingredients, you can opt for some “upgrades” to better suit your taste.
-Let’s see you what can do:
+Let’s see your options:

-- add olives – use either kalamata olives or green olives;
+- add olives – use either Kalamata or green olives;

 - add capers – for an intense salty tangy flavor;